-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2021.

+aumission for Fall 2021.

 C8A ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Not Used

+Submitted

-SAT or ACT Х
+C8A SAT or ACT X

-C8A ACT only
+ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

+in the damicelene precessi.

 C8B ACT with writing required

-C8B ACT with writing recommended C8B ACT with or without writing accepted X
+C8B ACT with writing recommended

+C8B ACT with or without writing accepted Χ

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2021 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+in the authosions process.

 C8B SAT with Essay component required

-C8B SAT with Essay component recommended 000
+C8B SAT with Essay component recommended

+C8B SAT with or without Essay component accepted Х

 C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

-SAT essay ACT essay C8C
+C8C • SAT essay ACT essay

-C8C

-C8C

-C8C

-C8C
+C8C For admission

-X X C8C
+C8C For placement

-n essay

-C8C
+C8C For advising

+C8C In place of an application essay

-C8C
+C8C Х

-n essay X X C8C C8C C8C

-No
+As a validity check on the application essay ^

+C8C No college policy as of now Х

+COC Not using essay component

-C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D Yes
+C8D In addition, does your institution use applicants' tes t scores for acader nic advising?
+C8D Yes No

-Х

-C8E Latest date by which SAT or ACT scores must be re eceived for fall- January 15, 2019
+C8E Latest date by which SAT or ACT scores must be received for fall- 1-Feb C8E Latest date by which SAT Subject Test scores must be received for 1-Feb fall-term admission 1-reb

-term admission January 10, 2013

-C8E Latest date by which SAT Subjec t Test scores must be received for

-fall-term admission

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or C8F TOEFL or IELTS scores and SAT Essay or ACT Writing results are required of International students for whom English is not their first language and the primary language of instruction in high school was not English.
+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+TOEFL or IELTS scores and SAT Essay or ACT Writing results are required of International students for whom English is not their first language and the primary language of instruction in high school was not English.
 CMC uses either the highest superscored ACT, or highest superscored SAT when making admission decisions.
 Reported figures are based on IPEDS Institutional Characteristics survey methodology.